RavanH/highlight-search-terms/readme.txt

 Due to a problem with jQuery's `$('body')` call in combination with many other scripts (like Google Ads, Analytics, Skype Check and other javascript) in the ever increasingly popular Firefox browser, I have had to limit the script search term wrapping to a particular div instead of the whole document body.
 I chose div with class "hentry" since that is the most commonly used content layer class in WordPress themes.
 If that is not available, the script will look for divs #content then #main then #wrapper.
 However, in your particular theme, none of these divs might be available...

 Let's suppose your theme's index.php or single.php has no `<div <?php post_class() ?> ... >` but wraps the post/page content in a `<div id="common" class="content"> ... </div>`.
-You can do two things to solve this:
+You can do one of three things to solve this:

-A. Change your theme and stylesheet so the post/page content div has either `class="hentry"` or `<?php post_class() ?>`.
-TIP: Take a look at how it is done in the Default theme included in each WordPress release.
-But this might involve some real timeconsuming tinkering with your stylesheet and several theme template files.
+A. Change your theme templates like single.php, page.pho and search.php so the post/page content div has a class "hentry" (you can append it to existing classes with a space like `class="content hentry"`).

 B. Change the source of wp-content/plugins/highlight-search-terms/hlst.php so that the array starting on line 55 contains your main content ID or class name.
 In the above example that can be either `'#common',` or `'.content',` where a prefix '#' is used for ID and '.' for class.